aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 ```

 B.3.1.
-To start with, copy the same query from part B.1, but add `, getTopLangs(collect_list(lang))` before the `FROM` keyword.
+To begin with, copy the same query from part B.1, but add `, getTopLangs(collect_list(lang))` before the `FROM` keyword.
 We made this custom function to make it easier to get the expected output.
 It collects the language code for all records for a country and converts to an array with (language, count) pair.
+Replace the `...` with the corresponding part from the previous query.

 B.3.2.
 Use the `explode` function on the `top_lang` column.
 You can use the following line:
 ```scala
 df = df.withColumn("top_langs", explode($"top_langs"))
 ```

-B.3.4.
+B.3.3, B.3.4.
 After this part, we expect the output to have the following schema:

 ```
 root